e-conomic/studylab-sessions/README.md

      * `status`, `add`, `commit`, `push`
  * Getting the file on another computer
  * Adding code changes (e.g. class with two methods)
-     * Git is for plain text - it is not your Dropbox replacement
  * Other computer does not have those changes yet, GitHub does
  * Make change on Windows, push
  * Make change on OSX push -> fail -> pull -> push